bsdci/handbook/library-essentials/events-and-generators.md

 ---
 title: Events and Generators
 ---
-IocageEvent is a core structure used all across iocage.
+IocageEvent is a core structure used all across ioc.
 Whenever iocage faces async tasks, it communicates by yielding IocageEvent instances.

 The Python 3 language feature Generators (Iterators) allows to communicate state during the runtime of a method, so that each task produces continuous feedback on its progress.